Catch up on the latest news from the Nholwasi Community Project and our partner charity, Children’s Eco Training.

 National Water Week celebrations

-The three schools, Matikinya, Mawuvana and Seganyane made the children aware of National Water week by daily water related activities.
-The schools committed themselves to grow and sustain vegetable gardens and beautiful flowerbeds for which water is a necessary component.
+The three schools, Matikinya, Mawuvana and Seganyane made the children aware of National Water Week by daily water-related activities.
+The schools committed themselves to growing and sustaining vegetable gardens and beautiful flowerbeds for which water is a necessary component.
 Huge Celebrations were organised to end the week on a high note.
 All three schools were visited by CET staff members, Zani, Winky and Trico who awarded each school a globe donated by Ammeke Vorster of Edumat in Johannesburg.

-In other news, Matinkinya Primary school organised an excursion to some of the Hoedspruit attractions including Bombyx Mori Silk Farm, Khamai Reptile Park, the train station and a speacial visit to Parma Nursery Matinkinya School originally had no water source but a CET initiated project changed this and they soon had a bore-hole and water system.
+In other news, Matinkinya Primary School organised an excursion to some of the Hoedspruit attractions including Bombyx Mori Silk Farm, Khamai Reptile Park, the train station and a special visit to Parma Nursery Matinkinya School originally had no water source but a CET initiated project changed this and they soon had a bore-hole and water system.